henrihapponen/henrihapponen/README.md

 <br/>

-- 🖐 Looking to collaborate on interesting projects!
+- 🖐 Always looking to collaborate on interesting projects!

 - 💬 Ask me about data engineering, data science, social entrepreneurship and non-profits.